 Angioedema is a similar skin issue to hives, but it usually last longer than hives.
 Swelling is under the skin instead of on the surface.
 With angioedema, a person typically has deep swelling around the eyes and lips and, sometimes, of the genitals, hands and feet.
 In rare cases, angioedema of the throat, tongue, or lungs can block the airways, making it hard to breathe.
 This can be life threatening.
 (23)

 In rare cases, hives or angioedema can be early symptoms of anaphylaxis.
 Anaphylaxis requires immediate medical attention.
 If you suspect you are having an anaphylactic reaction, seek urgent medical treatment.
 Without proper treatment, anaphylaxis can be deadly.

 Always check with your doctor before using any natural remedies if you are taking medication or being treated for any ongoing health condition(s).

 Hives are an unpleasant inflammatory skin condition that 20 percent of the population will experience at some point in time.
-Thankfully, hives typically are not serious.
+Thankfully, hives typically are not serious, and hives treatment is available.
 With some simple natural remedies, you can calm a hives outbreak on yourself or your child quite quickly.
 Inexpensive, common household items like oatmeal, witch hazel and baking soda are really effective at calming the itching and redness that usually accompany hives.
 If your child experiences hives, you should make sure you aren’t using any harsh body care products on his or her skin.
 You should also avoid hot baths and tight-fitting clothes.
 I hope that you won’t experience hives anytime soon, but if you do, a natural hives treatment will really come in handy.